17 super touristy things you must do in Toronto

 One of the city's most stunning or hideous structures (depending on whom you ask) is the Crystal, which makes up a large part of the ROM.
 There's always something interesting being exhibited here!

 Make sure you visit Kensington on an empty stomach.
-With a staggering amount of affordable restaurants, second hand clothing shops, cute cafes and some fantastic grocery shopping options, this area is a one-stop culture shop and a fantastic snapshot of Toronto.
+With a staggering amount of affordable restaurants, second hand clothing shops, cute cafes and a car that's also a tourist attraction, this area is a one-stop culture shop and a fantastic snapshot of Toronto.

 Toronto's largest indoor food market has lots of fresh produce, meat and prepared food, so it's easy to stock up here.
 There are so many fun things to eat, including the city's iconic peameal bacon sandwich from Carousel Bakery